singhsanket143/Ds-Algo-Notes/BST.md

 - Either keep a count on every node
 - Same elements can either go in left or right subtree

+**Q1 Build BST from unsorted array**
+Keep on adding elements by traversing the tree

 **Q7- Given a sorted array, construct a possible bst from that (unique bst) (try to make a balanced bst)**

 ```java